Q: What is this about?

-1. For the divine name Yhvh or Yahweh, the Hebrew word Adonai (ah-duh-nih) meaning Lord is used.
-In several places the words
+1. For the name YHVH, or Yahweh, the Hebrew word Adonai (ah-duh-nigh') meaning My Lord, is used.
+In several places the

-El or Elyon or Elohim are retained, as is Sabaoth instead of Mighty or Lord of Hosts.
+words El or Elyon or Elohim are retrieved, as is Sabaoth instead of Mighty or Hosts.

-2. Following the Christian understanding of one God in the three persons of the Trinity, masculine pronouns for God are avoided, except when God is referred to as
+2. Following the Christian understanding of one God in the three persons of the Trinity, masculine pronouns for God are avoided.

-3. In an admittedly imperfect effort to pray the gospel as well as the psalms, the word enemy is rendered as something similar to ones who would be my
+4. In an admittedly imperfect effort to pray the gospel as well as the psalms, the word enemy is most often rendered as enmity and foes as

-4. Where people are referred to as evil, the emphasis is shifted to those who do or would do evil or ways that are evil.
+5. Where people are referred to as evil, the emphasis is shifted to those who do the bad, or ways that are bad.

 alternative for private meditation overwhelm the problems.